 Here let us return to the situation in 1993-94.
 Investment seems to have received a boost in the past ten or twelve months.
-According to the Department of Economic Analysis and Modelling at the Finance Ministry, the value of investment at current prices in the first quarter of 1994 was 59% up on the same period of last year, so that the volume of investment has grown substantially, even if price increases are taken into account.
-This acceleration of investment is also indicated indirectly by a rise of 34% in the real volume of construction between the same two periods.
-It is remarkable that according to the report of the National Bank of Hungary, the proportion of machinery and equipment within imports rose very substantially, from 20.7% to 26.6%, in 1993, which also shows that investment activity was livening up, and that imports are increasingly for investment purposes.
+According to the Department of Economic Analysis and Modelling at the Finance Ministry, the value of investment at current prices in the first quarter of 1994 was 59 per cent up on the same period of last year, so that the volume of investment has grown substantially, even if price increases are taken into account.
+This acceleration of investment is also indicated indirectly by a rise of 34 per cent in the real volume of construction between the same two periods.
+It is remarkable that according to the report of the National Bank of Hungary, the proportion of machinery and equipment within imports rose very substantially, from 20.7 per cent to 26.6 per cent, in 1993, which also shows that investment activity was livening up, and that imports are increasingly for investment purposes.

-I have not yet seen a study analyzing investment projects individually and more closely.
+I have yet to see a study analysing investment projects individually and more closely.
 I cannot state that all of them are necessarily efficient.
 But I have no grounds for assuming the opposite, in other words that all or the majority of them are inefficient.
 For only in the latter case would the curious situation arise in which the part of the foreign resources drawn into the economy for investment purposes was doomed from the start.
-Since no careful analysis of the investment projects has been carried out, my doubts remain: may be the contraction about to hit the economy will set back investment processes that were promising to be useful.
+Since no careful analysis of the investment projects has been carried out, my doubts remain: maybe the contraction about to hit the economy will set back investment processes that were promising to be useful.